adam-rumpf/social-transit-solver/README.md

 * `FW_Error_Epsilon`: Optimality gap threshold to use for ending the Frank-Wolfe algorithm.
 * `FW_Flow_Epsilon`: Solution change threshold (inf-norm) to use for ending the Frank-Wolfe algorithm.
 This bound is for the flow vector.
 * `FW_Waiting_Epsilon`: Solution change threshold to use for ending the Frank-Wolfe algorithm.
-This bound is for the waiting time scalar, which in general is so large compared to the fleet sizes that a larger threshold is appropriate.
+This bound is for the waiting time scalar, which in general is so large compared to the arc flow values that a larger threshold is appropriate.
 * `FW_Cutoff`: Iteration cutoff for the Frank-Wolfe algorithm.
 * `Elements`: Number of parameters listed on the following rows.
 Currently set to `2`.
 * `alpha`: Alpha parameter of the conical congestion function.